 winter climbing the Scottish Highlands in winter is one of the world's most beautiful mountain environments.
 It can also rank as one the most challenging and exciting places

 to go winter climbing.
-It has unpredictable weather and wildly variable climbing conditions, but this all adds to the allure.
+The unpredictable Highland weather and wildly variable climbing conditions all add to the allure.
 It always leaves a deep impression on anyone who climbs here.

 clothing and equipment having good quality mountain clothing is essential for winter climbing in Scotland.
 There's clothing and equipment advice on the winter

 kit list, which will give you an idea of the personal stuff you'd need to bring along.
 For any winter climbing course or guided day out, all technical climbing equipment is provided free of charge.
 This includes good, modern technical axes and crampons, if you don't have your own.